Ring-Necked Shrimp (Macrobrachium assamense)

 Adult size is the maximum length this species reaches at full maturity (scientific sources).
-The fish you receive will be younger and smaller — pick a size variant above for the actual shipping size.
-Photos are AI-enhanced, so the live fish may show subtle colour or marking differences.
+The livestock you receive will be younger and smaller — pick a size variant above for the actual shipping size.
+Photos are AI-enhanced, so the animal may show subtle colour or marking differences.

 Neocaridina davidi blue mary

 Adult size is the maximum length this species reaches at full maturity (scientific sources).
-The fish you receive will be younger and smaller — pick a size variant above for the actual shipping size.
-Photos are AI-enhanced, so the live fish may show subtle colour or marking differences.
+The livestock you receive will be younger and smaller — pick a size variant above for the actual shipping size.
+Photos are AI-enhanced, so the animal may show subtle colour or marking differences.

 Maintain these water conditions for optimal health and vibrant colors

 Blue Mary Shrimp are a selectively bred colour form of Neocaridina davidi, the same species behind many popular cherry shrimp lines.
-In the aquarium hobby, they sit alongside other hardy Neocaridina varieties rather than specialist Caridina such as crystal bee shrimp.
-That makes them especially appealing to fishkeepers who want reliable colour, simple care and regular breeding in ordinary community-friendly freshwater conditions.
+In the aquarium hobby they sit alongside other hardy Neocaridina varieties rather than specialist Caridina such as crystal bee shrimp.
+That makes them especially appealing to fishkeepers who want reliable colour, simple care and regular breeding in ordinary, community-friendly freshwater conditions.

 Mimicking a natural shrimp habitat improves survival and colour.
 Use wood, moss, leaf litter and a mature biofilm-rich tank rather than an over-clean setup.
 Shrimp raised in stable, naturalistic environments usually moult more cleanly and show more confident daytime behaviour.